WWE 2K20: Post-release content

 Four expansions were released for the game as downloadable content under the banner "WWE 2K Originals", which include Showcase episodes, Story Towers, arenas, and character skins and accessories based on fantasy settings.
 All DLC expansions (except for "Bump in the Night") were made available as part of a season pass, while the season pass was bundled with the deluxe and collector's editions of the game.
-The first, "Bump in the Night" (which was also included as a pre-order bonus), is a horror-themed expansion centered upon Bray Wyatt's "The Fiend" persona, the second expansion "Wasteland Wanderers" is a dystopian-themed expansion centered upon Seth the Wanderer, the third is based on WWE's digital series Southpaw Regional Wrestling (a parody of local wrestling promotions in the 1980s), and the fourth, "Empire of Tomorrow", carries a futuristic theme and a focus on female characters.
-Xavier Woods, Kofi Kingston and Big E of The New Day were shown in each DLC's opening and ending cutscenes.
+The first, "Bump in the Night" (which was also included as a pre-order bonus), is a horror-themed expansion centered upon Bray Wyatt's "The Fiend" persona, with a Showcase focusing on Finn Bálor, unleashing his true power as the "Demon King", fighting against "The Swampfather" Bray Wyatt and his forces, with Story Towers focusing on "The Fiend" Bray Wyatt, Fed-Up Sheamus, Twisted Nikki Cross, Final Girl Mandy Rose and Daniel Bryan, as well as Zombie Sasha Banks and ThanksRusev Day, the second expansion "Wasteland Wanderers" is a dystopian-themed expansion centered upon Seth the Wanderer in his quest to take down its overlord, Samoa Joe, in this Showcase, with Story Towers focusing on Survivor Elias, Survivor Rhea Ripley, Survivor Pete Dunne and Survivor Roman Reigns, as well as Artic Shield Roman Reigns and New Years Ricochet, the third is based on WWE's digital series Southpaw Regional Wrestling (a parody of local wrestling promotions in the 1980s), with a showcase focusing on the company under hostile takeover by Mr. Mackelroy (Tyler Breeze), purchasing the company and destroying it once and for all, until the Southpaw crew hoping to win the company's ownership back in a best-of-five series, with story towers focusing on Mr. Mackelroy (Tyler Breeze), Misfit Molly (Becky Lynch), The Perth Peppies (The IIconics) (Heather (Billie Kay) and Other Heather (Peyton Royce)) Big Bartholomew (Rusev), and Street Zack Ryder and Street Curt Hawkins (Zack Ryder and Curt Hawkins), and the fourth, "Empire of Tomorrow", carries a futuristic theme and a focus on female characters, with a showcase focusing on Hacker Asuka (who speaks in her native language of Japanese during commentary in this showcase), who turned down on her offer from the Authority Megacorp, led by chairwoman Alexa Bliss, hoping to take down the megacorp's forces in Neo-Osaka, with story towers focusing on Robot Hunter The Miz, Robot Hunter Keith Lee, Hacker Johnny Gargano and Hacker Io Shirai.
+The New Day's Xavier Woods, Kofi Kingston and Big E were shown in each DLC showcase's opening and ending cutscenes.